-Today, we’re looking at style: specifically, the style of storytelling known as literary fiction.
 Literary fiction breaks many of the publishing industry’s rules of genre novel writing.
 But is length the one rule that can’t be broken?
+Or does the style of storytelling matter more than any other factor in fiction writing?

 Occasionally referred to as “serious literature,” literary fiction is the soul-searching yin to genre, or “commercial,” fiction’s pleasure-focused yang.
 In literary fiction, style (the writing) trumps substance (the plot and characters).
 But that’s not the reason it stands apart from commercial fiction in the Western literary canon.